Court operations during pandemic

 03-16-20: Attorney, client protocol established for Kansas courts

-Kansas Judicial Center closed
+Kansas Judicial Center open by appointment only

 Office of Judicial Administration